 - (1) Directive 2011/65/EU requires Member States to ensure that electrical and electronic equipment placed on the market does not contain the hazardous substances listed in Annex II to that Directive.
-That restriction does not apply to certain exempted applications listed in Annex III to that Directive. - (2) The categories of electrical and electronic equipment to which Directive 2011/65/EU applies are listed in Annex I to that Directive. - (3) Mercury is a restricted substance listed in Annex II to Directive 2011/65/EU. - (4) By Decision 2010/571/EU (2), the Commission granted, among other things, an exemption for the use of mercury in other low pressure discharge lamps ('the exemption'), which is now listed as exemption 4(a) in Annex III to Directive 2011/65/EU.
-The exemption was to expire on 21 July 2016, in accordance with Article 5(2), second subparagraph, point (a), of that Directive. - (5) Mercury is used in low pressure discharge lamps to produce ultraviolet light used for ultraviolet germicidal or bacterial disinfection and/or purification of air, water and surfaces. - (6) On 19 December 2014 and 15 January 2015, the Commission received two applications for renewal of the exemption ('the renewal application'), that is within the time laid down in Article 5(5) of Directive 2011/65/EU, of which one was updated with a renewed application on 20 January 2020.
-In accordance with Article 5(5) of Directive 2011/65/EU, the exemption remains valid until a decision on the renewal application has been taken. - (7) The evaluation of the renewal application, which took into account the availability of substitutes and the socioeconomic impact of substitution, concluded that the elimination of mercury in the applications concerned or its substitution by a substance of comparable performance is currently technically impracticable.
-That evaluation further concluded that the current scope of the exemption can be limited to low pressure discharge lamps that are not phosphor-coated and emit light in the ultraviolet range.
+That restriction does not apply to certain exempted applications listed in Annex III to that Directive. - (2) The categories of electrical and electronic equipment to which Directive 2011/65/EU applies are listed in Annex I to that Directive. - (3) Mercury is a restricted substance listed in Annex II to Directive 2011/65/EU. - (4) By Decision 2010/571/EU (2), the Commission granted, among other things, an exemption for the use of mercury in High Pressure Sodium (vapour) lamps for general lighting purposes not exceeding (per burner) in lamps with improved colour rendering index Ra > 60 ('the exemption'), which is now listed as exemption 4(b)-II and 4(b)-III in Annex III to Directive 2011/65/EU.
+The exemption was to expire on 21 July 2016, in accordance with Article 5(2), second subparagraph, point (a), of that Directive. - (5) Mercury is used in High Pressure Sodium (vapour) lamps for light colour and colour rendering properties. - (6) In January 2015, the Commission received an application for renewal of the exemption for applications in entries 4(b)-I, 4(b)-II and 4(b)-III ('the renewal application'), that is within the time limit laid down in Article 5(5) of Directive 2011/65/EU.
+In January 2020, the same applicant submitted an updated renewal application concerning entry 4(b)-I only.
+In accordance with Article 5(5) of Directive 2011/65/EU, the exemption remains valid until a decision on the renewal application has been taken. - (7) The evaluation of the renewal application, which took into account the availability of substitutes and the socioeconomic impact of substitution, concluded that the substitution or elimination of mercury in the applications concerned was scientifically and technically practicable as concerns a part of entry 4(b)-I, as well as entries 4(b)-II and 4(b)-III of Annex III to Directive 2011/65/EU.
+The evaluation concluded nevertheless that the exemption should be renewed for the part of entry 4(b)-I which concerns lamps with a high colour rendering higher than 80, equal to or lower than 105W and that, whilst the use of mercury is still necessary, that can be further lowered.
 The evaluation included stakeholder consultations in accordance with Article 5(7) of Directive 2011/65/EU.
-The comments received during these consultations were made publicly available on a dedicated website.
+The comments received during those consultations were made publicly available on a dedicated website.